TheOdinProject/curriculum/web_development_101/command_line_basics.md

 * How can you navigate into a particular file directory?
   - Where will `cd` on it's own navigate you to?
   - Where will `cd..` nagivate you to?
-* How can you see the contents of a directory?
 * How can you see what directory you are currently in?
+* How can you see the contents of the directory you are currently in?
-* How can you create a directory?
+* How can you create a new directory?
-* How can you create a file?
+* How can you create a new file?
 * How can you destroy a directory or file?
 * How can you rename a directory or file?